20raj08/Hacker-ToolKit/README.md

 # Credits
 Thanks to Rizer0 and owerdogan for inspiring me to create this python script.
+Thank you